A guide to CRT photography

 Colorful moire is first exposed in darktable's "Demosaic" step, which uses various algorithms to recover a full-color image from a Bayer matrix where each pixel only records one of red, green, or blue channels.
 Picking different algorithms can produce or avoid colored moire patterns when processing white or colored areas of the CRT image.

 You may still have some moire remaining on your image; this happens more often if you prioritize sharpness over moire reduction when initially taking your photo.
 Even though LMMSE is very effective at eliminating softer colored moire patterns, it cannot fully correct images with too much fine phosphor detail (because when the sensor samples high-frequency textures, they alias to low frequencies which cannot be reliably distinguished from regular image content).
-Usually the remaining moire is acceptable and not distracting, but there are techniques to combat this further.
+However we can mostly filter it out in the next step of phosphor smoothing.

 Phosphor smoothing